 Best ramen in Hong Kong to warm your soul

 If you’re in search of fresh ramen in Hong Kong, look no further than Shugetsu.
-The Michelin-recommended eatery boasts homemade noodles and a 18-month fermented special sauce for the shoyu broth.
-The tsukemen ramen at Shugetsu is a big crowd pleaser; the noodles are bathed in fermented perfection, and the flavourful shoyu broth will simply knock your socks off.
-You can also customise your tsukemen with spicy and non-spicy options, as well as extra toppings and side dishes.
-This is the perfect place for those of you who are still hungry after a meal – because you can just top up your bowl with extra noodles, toppings, and sides!
+The Michelin-recommended eatery boasts house-made noodles and a special 18-month fermented sauce for the shoyu broth.
+The tsukemen at Shugetsu is the crowd pleaser; its chewy noodles are absolute perfection and are served separately, so that you can dip them into the flavourful shoyu broth.
+You can also customise your tsukemen and ramen with spicy and non-spicy options, in addition to side dishes.
+This is the perfect ramen restaurant for groups with varying appetites – you can choose the amount of noodles you want (up to 300g) and add extra toppings!

 Shugetsu has multiple locations across Hong Kong.

-Another ramen joint with housemade tonkotsu broth, Ichitora Ramen serves reliable, tasty bowls of goodness.
-The traditional Ichitora Ramen is always a treat, bathed in broth that is boiled daily for 12 hours.
-For the more adventurous amongst you, the Fresh Lemon Ramen adds a zing to the traditional tonkotsu.
-Additionally, knowing that traditional ramen doesn’t come easy for vegans and vegetarians, Ichitora Ramen serves vegan options.
-The vegan tonkotsu broth ramen is perfect for your plant-based buddies or those who want to cut down on their meat consumption.
+Another ramen joint with its own housemade tonkotsu broth, Ichitora Ramen serves reliable, tasty bowls of goodness.
+The traditional Ichitora Ramen is always a treat, bathed in broth that is boiled daily with exceptional savoury flavours.
+For the more adventurous amongst you, the Lemon Ramen adds a zing to the traditional tonkotsu.
+Additionally, knowing ramen typically doesn’t come easy for non-meat eaters, Ichitora Ramen offers a great range of vegan and vegetarian options – perfect for your plant-based buddies or those who want to cut down on their meat consumption.

 Ichitora Ramen, 23 Amoy Street, Wan Chai, Hong Kong, p.
 2808 0635